ItsMCB/Voyage/README.md

 # Voyage
-WIP modern Minecraft world management solution aimed at being simple to use but powerful when needed.
+The Minecraft world management solution that's simple to use but powerful when needed.

 # Dependencies
 Voyage takes advantage of other plugins.
 Please consider adding the following to your server.